charlieabtbl/datamining_itc_amit_charlotte/README.md

 WARNING : DO NOT USE SINGLE QUOTES WHEN ENTERING ARGUMENTS.
 ONLY USE DOUBLE QUOTES

-Now press enter : a csv file file should be saved as res_path as the output.
+(6) Now press enter

+(7) OUTPUT : a csv file should be saved as res_path as the output and you can access the database model under the name you chose or GlassdoorDB (default name) in Workbench or by connecting to mySql in the terminal.

-Process finished with exit code 0
+## The database GlassdoorDB